 The Auto Page Rewrite command is a combination of the Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-In Erase commands.
 With the Auto Page Rewrite command, a page of data is first transferred from the main memory to Buffer 1 or Buffer 2 and then the same data (from Buffer 1 or Buffer 2) is programmed back into the same page of main memory, essentially "refreshing" the contents of that page.
-To start the Auto Page Rewrite operation with the standard DataFlash page size (264 bytes), a 1-byte opcode, 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes comprised of 3 dummy bits, 12 page address bits (PA11-PA0) that specify the page in main memory to be rewritten, and 9 dummy bits.
+To start the Auto Page Rewrite operation with the standard DataFlash page size (264 bytes), a 1-byte opcode, 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes comprised of 15 page address bits (PA14-PA0) that specify the page in main memory to be rewritten, and 9 dummy bits.

-To initiate an Auto Page Rewrite with the a binary page size (256 bytes), the opcode 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes consisting of 4 dummy bits, 12 page address bits (A19 - A8) that specify the page in the main memory that is to be rewritten, and 8 dummy bits.
-When a low-to-high transition occurs on the $\overline{CS}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
-The operation is internally self-timed and should take place in a maximum time of $t{EP}$ .
-During this time, the RDY/ $\overline{BUSY}$ Status Register will indicate that the part is busy.
+To initiate an Auto Page Rewrite with the a binary page size (256 bytes), the opcode 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes consisting of 1 dummy bit, 15 page address bits (A22 - A8) that specify the page in the main memory that is to be rewritten, and 8 dummy bits.
+When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+The operation is internally self-timed and should take place in a maximum time of t{EP} .
+During this time, the RDY/ $\overline{\text{BUSY}}$ Status Register will indicate that the part is busy.

 If a sector is programmed or reprogrammed sequentially page by page and the possibility does not exist that there will be a page or pages of static data, then the programming algorithm shown in Figure 26-1 on page 61 is recommended.
 Otherwise, if there is a chance that there may be a page or pages of a sector that will contain static data, then the programming algorithm shown in Figure 26-2 on page 62 is recommended.
+Please contact Adesto for availability of devices that are specified to exceed the 50,000 cycle cumulative limit.